jfreun1/Quantcast-OA/README.md

 ## Room for Improvement

 1. More JUnit test could be developed.
 2. There are no checks for properly formatted input.
-That is, we must assume that the imput is given exactly.
+That is, we must assume that the input is given exactly.
 3. We are not writing/saving our answer to a file.
 4. It is possible to abstract the code more using Object Oriented Programming.
+5. The user has to move their test file into the test files folder.

 ##  Proof